Boruch-Baum/emacs-diredc/README.md

  `diredc` with two side-by-side `dired` windows / buffers.
 Repeating the command will return you to your prior frame / window / buffer.
  Subsequent use of the command continues to toggle back and forth to/from the named `diredc` frame.

+ In addition to the usual Emacs keybinding help, diredc provides two combination keybinding cheat-sheets and command launchers, both using optional dependency package `key-assist`.
+You can also interactively call M-x `key-assist <RET> <RET>` to view an exhaustive `dired` keybinding listing.
+A separate `key-assist` is provided for trash-related functions because it also displays the current trash state statistics.

+     h                        `diredc-key-assist`
+     C-<delete> ?             `diredc-trash-key-assist`
+     ?                        `diredc-summary`
+     C-h m                    `describe-mode`

  Navigation from one `dired` panel to another can be accomplished using `<TAB>` or `S-<TAB>`.
 As long as you are in `diredc` mode, navigating to new directories should not accumulate additional `dired` buffers and your directory navigation history for each panel should be remembered.
 If ever you find that the frame configuration has become botched, or you somehow accumulate or have lost `dired` buffers, Run M-x `diredc-recover`.
 You can also cleanly kill all `dired` buffers and the `diredc` frame using `C-q` (M-x `diredc-quit`).
 And, if you want to use `dired` without the `diredc` features, run M-x `diredc-mode` to toggle the mode off.

  As mentioned above, each `dired` panel now "remembers" its navigation history.
 The history can be traversed sequentially